BankPoint/programming-sample/README.md

 * From a command line run `git clean -fxd` to prep your repo for submission
 * Zip up the entire project directory contents
 * Copy the zip file out to the directory provided in the original email that we sent out to you
-* Send an email to WHO_SHOULD_GET_THIS@getbankpoint.com to let us know that you've completed the upload
+* Send an email to us to let us know you've submitted your solution.
+The email address to send to will be in the programming sample invitation email.

 We'll be back in touch with you within a business day or two for next steps.